marioburosu/UnityTutorial-FPS2/README.md

 UnityTutorial-FPS2
 ==================

-unity Tutorial project
+This is an FPS very simple prototype I'm trying to build in unity to learn and for fun.

-doing this for fun to learn more about unity
+So far so good.